djoos/EscapeWSSEAuthenticationBundle/README.md

 ## Commands

-Delete expired nonces via the ``escape:wsseauthentication:nonces:delete`` command that ships with this bundle; it takes nonceDir and lifetime as (required) parameters.
+Delete expired nonces via the ``escape:wsseauthentication:nonces:delete`` command that ships with this bundle; it takes the firewall name as a (required) parameter.

-``php app/console --env=dev escape:wsseauthentication:nonces:delete /path/to/security/nonces 300``
+``php app/console --env=dev escape:wsseauthentication:nonces:delete wsse_secured``

 ## Usage example